News

 Frain’s stock has been rising rapidly despite a number of setbacks.
 She only began racing four years ago and suffered several crashes including one at the Cadel Evans Great Ocean Road Race, which required surgery on her hand.

-Nicole Frain celebrates with teammates after winning the 2022 AusCycling Elite Women Road Race National Championship
+Nicole Frain hugs teammates and staff of Roxsolt Liv SRAM after winning the 2022 AusCycling Elite Women Road Race National Championship

 In her short career, Frain has won races in the National Road Series (NRS) and raced overseas with the USA-based Tibco-Silicon Valley Bank team, whom she represented in the first women’s Paris-Roubaix last year.